 - In Sasami: Magical Girls Club, a hidden power within Sasami activates for the first time after their club advisor Washu decides to quit.
 Everyone, including the witches, are dumbfounded at how she was able to manifest such powers, as even they were unable to do it.
 It shows up again throughout the show, and later her True Companions are able to use the same ability due to The Power of Friendship with Sasami.

 - In Omamori Himari, Yuuto's secret power, Light Ferry, which turns anything he wields, such as a small wooden branch, into an incredibly powerful weapon on par with the best swords out there, is activated when he attempts to quell Himari's Unstoppable Rage after the latter witnessed him getting mortally wounded by Ageha.
 He is unable to activate it later when he has a practice match with Shizuku, who had no intentions of truly hurting him, and she even points this out to him.

 - Newtype and other similar power in Gundam multiverse are usually triggered the moments the users are put in tight situations or suffering from traumatic experiences.
 For example, Gundam X's villains at one time intentionally leave their pre-awaken Newtype subordinate behind to fight the heroes alone, knowing that doing so will allow him to reach his inner-power.

-- Rosario + Vampire: A variation occurs during Ruby's introductory arc; when Ruby critically injures Tsukune, Moka is so enraged and grief-stricken at this that Inner Moka actually bypasses the rosary's seal without Tsukune removing the rosary beforehand.
+- Rosario + Vampire: A variation occurs during Ruby's introductory arc in the anime; when Ruby critically injures Tsukune, Moka is so enraged and grief-stricken at this that Inner Moka actually bypasses the rosary's seal without Tsukune removing the rosary beforehand.
 Afterwards, together with an equally furious Mizore and Kurumu, she proceeds to kick Ruby's ass.
 This doesn't happen in the manga at all, and it is established during the whole manga that Inner Moka cannot be released while wearing the rosary, except via Lilith's Mirror.

-- In Attack on Titan, the first time Eren Yeager utilises his Titan Shifting ability is after losing two of his limbs and being swallowed by a Titan.
+- In Attack on Titan, the first time Eren Jšger utilises his Titan Shifting ability is after losing two of his limbs and being swallowed by a Titan.
 Later, he awakens his power as the Coordinate after seeing Hannes being eaten by the same Titan that ate his mother.